 |French for Medics (Clinical Schools Self-Selected Component)|

-These courses are run at times of year agreed with the Faculty or School concerned.
+These courses are run at times of year agreed with the School or Faculty concerned.
 For more detailed information please see the page for the relevant course.

-The Faculty or School arranges for payment for these courses and learners are not therefore charged.
+The School or Faculty arranges for payment for these courses and learners are not therefore charged.

-Enrolment for the French and German for Academic Reading for Postgraduates courses is done online.
+Enrolment for the French, German, Italian and Spanish Academic Reading for Postgraduates courses is done online.
 (Please note that to enrol you must be a student in the School of Arts and Humanities and that no fee is charged.)

-For all other courses for specific Faculties and Schools pleace contact the relevant institution.
+For all other courses for specific Schools and Faculties please contact the relevant institution.